mjhea0/mjhea0.github.com/_posts/2017/2017-12-07-dockerizing-a-react-app.markdown

 This tutorial demonstrates how to Dockerize a React app using the [Create React App](https://github.com/facebookincubator/create-react-app) generator.
 We'll specifically focus on-

-1. setting up a development environment with code hot-reloading
+1. Setting up a development environment with code hot-reloading
 1. Configuring a production-ready image using multistage builds

 <div style="text-align:center;">